-To be found just off the main A21 between Lamberhurst and Flimwell on the Kent/Sussex border, Springwood Fishery offers a mix of specimen and pleasure angling on four mature lakes for anglers who stay in one of the venue's self-catering lodges, two of which overlook the lakes.
-Pitches are also available for touring caravans and tents.
+To be found just off the main A21 between Lamberhurst and Flimwell on the Kent/Sussex border, Springwood Fishery offers a mix of specimen and pleasure angling on four mature lakes for anglers and their families who stay in one of the venue's four self-catering lodges, one of which has fishing from its own balcony on Top Lake and two of which have views overlooking the lakes and woodland.
+The venue welcomes visitors with dogs.

-Created about 25 years ago by the present owner's father, a life-long angler who spared no cost in stocking the lakes with good sized quality fish, Springwood offers a quiet retreat in the Weald of Kent countryside for both serious specimen hunters and pleasure anglers.
+The venue was created about 25 years ago by the present owner's father, a life-long angler who spared no cost in stocking the lakes with good sized quality fish.
+The result is that Springwood now offers a mix of fishing for discerning anglers which ranges from pleasure angling on a quiet retreat in the Weald of Kent countryside to specimen hunting for catfish which run to 100lbs and carp to over 30lbs.
+None of the swims are more than five minutes walk from the accommodation.

 The lodges are available for mid-week and weekend breaks or for longer stays at highly competitive rates which include the cost of fishing.
 For more information on the cabins, please follow this link.

 In addition to Top Lake, the water you pass as you enter the site, there are three larger waters in the wooded valley below the lodges.
 Although they are called pools, in reality they are much bigger than the name suggests.
-Spring Pool, the largest lake at about four acres in size, is home to catfish which are caught to over 60lbs, grass carp to 30lbs and commons and mirrors to a similar size and is a great specimen hunting water which will also appeal to pleasure anglers after a quiet day's angling in pleasant surroundings.
+Spring Pool, the largest lake at about four acres in size, is home to catfish which now run to just under 100lbs as well as commons, mirror and grass carp to 30lbs.
+This makes it a great specimen hunting water which will also appeal to pleasure anglers looking for a quiet day's angling in pleasant surroundings.

 For those not after the specimen fish the waters hold a mix of silvers including perch and bream to 4lbs as well as good stocks of tench, crucian carp, roach and rudd.